-Taliban head into Afghan cities, raising fears amid Eid euphoria
+Taliban roaming Afghan cities at will, raising fears amid Eid euphoria

 The only time direct talks between the Afghan government and the Taliban have been held, in 2015, they broke down almost immediately.

 The Taliban are fighting U.S.-led NATO forces, combined under the Resolute Support mission, and Ghani’s U.S.-backed government to restore sharia, or Islamic law, after their ouster by U.S.-led forces in 2001.
+Resolute Support did not immediately respond to a request for comment.

 But Afghanistan has been at war for four decades, ever since the Soviet invasion in 1979.